7 tips to accelerate time to revenue in B2B

 It helps you understand your sales cycle

-Tracking your time to revenue helps you know exactly where your buyer’s journey begins.
+TTR shows you exactly where your buyer's journey starts—which channels and stages capture mindshare before prospects are ready to buy.
 This makes it easier to spot channels and stages you can take advantage of to capture your prospect’s mindshare before they are ready to buy.

 “We know that 80% of a B2B buying journey happens before a prospect even speaks with Sales, but that's your true sales cycle,” explains Seth Steinman, Sr. Director of Growth at Electric IT.